Skip to main content

-An AI agent is any application that leverages generative AI models to take autonomous actions in the real world—whether by interacting with humans or using APIs to read and write data.
+An AI agent is any application that leverages generative AI models to take autonomous actions in the real world.
+These agents often require computing power to execute their interactions.

 This portal provides comprehensive documentation and API, SDK and CLI reference to help you operate Blaxel Platform.